CondeNast/recipe_plugin/README.markdown

 1.3 Features Release

 * Printing support for multiple recipes on a page
-* Button support for multiple recipes displayed on blog rolls
+* Button support for multiple recipe posts displayed on a single page
 * User-definable copyright statement or site promotion on print page
 * Optional recipe permalink displayed on print page
 * Support for multiple summary paragraphs